-DR. JOEL B. KEMP, HOST
+DR. JOEL B. KEMP

-Joel B. Kemp is an Assistant Professor of the Hebrew Bible at Emory University’s Candler School of Theology.
-He holds a Ph.D. in Hebrew Bible from Boston College; an M.Div. from Andover Newton Theological School; a J.D. from Harvard Law School; and an AB from Harvard College.
+Joel B. Kemp is an Assistant Professor of Hebrew Bible at Emory University’s Candler School of Theology.
+Prior to joining the Candler faculty in 2020, Dr. Kemp served as an Assistant Professor of Theology and Religious Studies at the University of Scranton.
+He holds a PhD in Hebrew Bible from Boston College; an M.Div. from Andover Newton Theological School; a J.D. from Harvard Law School; and an AB from Harvard College.